Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 - Violation of a protective order (Penal Code Section 273.6).

-The following are federal crimes under VAWA if they are committed within the maritime or territorial lands of the United States or if the offender crosses state or foreign lines to:
+The following actions are federal crimes under VAWA.
+This applies if they happen on U.S. maritime or territorial lands.
+It also applies if the offender crosses state or foreign lines to commit these acts:

 - commit or attempt to commit a crime of violence against an intimate partner (18 U.S.C.
 Section 2261)